lcy2723/lcy2723.github.io/_pages/about.md

 ## About me

 Hi there!
 Welcome to my personal homepage.
 I'm an undergraduate student studying at [Tsinghua University](https://www.tsinghua.edu.cn/), majoring in [Computer Science and Technology](https://www.cs.tsinghua.edu.cn/).
-My research interests primarily lie in the field of natural language processing, with a particular focus on knowledge-related abilities, prompt learning of large language models and their adaptation to downstream tasks based on knowledge.
+My research interests primarily lie in the field of natural language processing, with a particular focus on knowledge-related abilities of large language models and their adaptation to downstream tasks based on knowledge.

 You can find my CV here: [Chunyang Li's Curriculum Vitae](../assets/CV_lcy.pdf)